springfall2008/batpred/docs/predheat.md

 - <https://www.bestheating.com/milano-compact-type-21-double-panel-plus-radiator-multi-sizes-available-74175>

 Add up all the BTUs and divide by 3.41 to gain the heat output in Watts and set that in **heat_output** configuration option.
-Add up all the litres of water, add in some extra for the piping and an expansion vessle if present (e.g. 5-10 litres) and set **heat_volume** accordingly.
+Add up all the litres of water, add in some extra for the piping and an expansion vessel if present (e.g. 5-10 litres) and set **heat_volume** accordingly.

 Set the **heat_max_power** and **heat_min_power** to the minimum and maximum power output of your boiler/heat-pump in watts.

 Set **heating_cop** to the nominal COP of your system.
-For a gas boiler use 1.0 (as the effiency will be based on flow temperature) or for a heat pump set it to the best value which is likely around 4.0 (it will be scaled down for cold weather).
+For a gas boiler use 1.0 (as the efficiency will be based on flow temperature) or for a heat pump set it to the best value which is likely around 4.0 (it will be scaled down for cold weather).

 Set **flow_temp** To the target flow temperature of your system, either via a sensor or as a fixed value.
 E.g. gas boilers are often set to say 60 or 70 degrees while heat pumps are much lower e.g. 30 or 40.